|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 26: Fly Bangkok/Rangoon, Burma; Shwedagon Temple

 Following breakfast, we transfer to the airport for our flight to Rangoon, Burma.
 Upon arrival, we will be met and transferred to our hotel.
 This afternoon, we visit the colonial city center of Rangoon.
 We will see the Sule Pagoda, dating back over 2,000 years; the magnificent reclining Buddha at Chauk Htat Gyi; and the Karaweik Hall - a floating barge on the Kandawgyi Lake.
-We explore Bogyoke (Scotts) Market with its myriad of goods including food, clothing, handicrafts, gems and much more.
+Following lunch at a local restaurant, we will visit one of the world's most spectacular monuments, the Shwedagon Pagoda.
+For Burmese Buddhists, Shwedagon is the most sacred of all Buddhist sites in the country, one which all Burmese hope to visit at least once in their lifetime.
+Overnight in Rangoon

 Following breakfast, we transfer to the airport for our domestic flight to Mandalay.
 We will visit the Mahagandayon Monastery, where more than a thousand monks live and study.
 We may have the opportunity to observe the monks having their last meal of the day in silence.
 We continue on to the 200-year-old U Bein teak bridge, built in 1782 at the time when Amarapura was the Royal capital.
 We will visit the Bagaya Monastery and see an intriguing collection of Buddha statues before returning back to Mandalay for lunch.

 We have an early breakfast before embarking on our scenic excursion through rural Burma.
-We will have lunch at a local restaurant before continuing on to Mount Popa, an extinct volcano.
+We will have lunch at a local restaurant before continuing on to Pagan.
+En-route will be the opportunity to view Mount Popa, an extinct volcano with a shrine at the top of the peak.

 After breakfast we will stroll through the colorful local market.
 We visit some of the most significant pagodas and temples of Pagan, including Shwezigon Pagoda, built in the early 11th century by King Anawrahta, as a religious shrine.
 We will also visit Ku Byanuk Gyi, a temple with superb murals of Jataka scenes, Khay Min Ga Temple, noted for its panoramic view of the area's numerous monuments and Ananda Temple, with four standing Buddha images.
 After lunch, we visit a lacquerware craftsmen's workshop in nearby Myinkaba village.
 We continue on to Manuha Temple, built in the Mon style in 1059 and then to Nanbaya Temple, a unique sandstone monument said to have been the palace of King Manuha.